bootkiTdll/dark-shodan/README.md

 ## Overview

-**dark_shodan** is a lightweight Python CLI tool designed for automated scanning and discovery of vulnerable devices and services exposed on the internet using the Shodan API.
+**DARK-SHODAN** is a lightweight Python CLI tool designed for automated scanning and discovery of vulnerable devices and services exposed on the internet using the Shodan API.
 It features a modular architecture for easy extension, multilingual interface support (English and Russian), and is ideal for security researchers and penetration testers conducting authorized reconnaissance.

 <sub><sup>**This readme was generated using AI and may contain errors.**</sup></sub>
 ### Features